jekhokie/raspberry-noaa-v2/README.md

 * [Auto-Post to Twitter](docs/auto_post_to_twitter.md)

+## Changing Configurations After Install

+Want to make changes to either the base station functionality or webpanel settings?
+You can view and edit the available settings in
+/home/pi/.base_station.yml` and `/home/pi/.webserver.yml` respectively.
+Once modifying a setting in those files, simply re-run the installer/upgrader script: `./install_and_update.sh`.

 ## Troubleshooting

 If you're running into issues where you're not seeing imagery after passes complete or getting blank/strange images, you can check